 Baofeng UV-5R (Amateur)

-- Price friendliness: 6.8/10 — higher than hobby units.
+- Price friendliness: 6.8/10 — higher than hobby units; priced as semi-professional outdoor communication gear.

 References & Sources